 International Air Travel: Getting to Peru from a different country is accomplished primarily by air.
 We recommend using Kayak, Orbitz or Expedia to book your flights online.
 Please do not book flights until October 1 for this course.

-The course will be held from December 26, 2017 to January 12, 2018, at three different sites.
-You may choose to attend only the lowland Amazon rainforest portion of the course, but if you like, you can stay an extra week to explore the cloud forests of the Andes as well.
-Participants will first fly directly into Puerto Maldonado and after one night in town, take a 6 hour boat to the Los Amigos Field Station.
+The course will be held from June 24, 2018, to July 13, 2018, at three different sites.
+You may choose to attend only the lowland Amazon rainforest portion of the course (June 24 – July 7), but if you like, you can stay an extra week to explore the cloud forests of the Andes as well.
+Participants will first fly directly into Puerto Maldonado and after one night in town, take a 6-hour boat to the Los Amigos Field Station.
 After five nights exploring terra firme forests, you will travel back to Puerto Maldonado to then visit the Inkaterra Field Station, and its associated palm swamps, for 6 nights.
-Then, if you choose to continue on to the second portion of the course, you will fly on January 7th to Cusco, and travel to Wayqecha on the same day, for five further nights.
-On the 12th of January, we will return to Cusco for a night, and you would fly out from Cusco on the 13th.
-If you want to stay on to visit Machu Picchu, let us know and we can help you organise a trip after the field course.
+Then, if you choose to continue on to the second portion of the course, you will fly to Cusco, and travel to Wayqecha on the same day, for five further nights.
+On the 6th of July, we will return to Cusco for a night, and you would fly out from Cusco on the 7th.
+If you want to stay on to visit Machu Picchu, let us know and we can help you organize a trip after the field course.

 As with all of our courses, a comprehensive travel packet that contains information on when and how to book your travel, visas, vaccinations, and packing tips, will be made available to all students.
 This packet is provided to students once they have registered for the course.

 Please see the FAQs below for initial information on visas and vaccines.

 The fee for this course depends on whether you choose the two-week or three-week option.
 For two weeks it is $2500 and for three weeks the fee is $3200 and this must be paid in full 6 weeks after online registration or by May 1, whichever comes first.
 The fee includes the following:

 - Food and lodging for the entire course.